chian/LactChain/README.md

 # Scripts
 ```
-# If you are running from first time
+# If you are running from first time, these are in the lactchain/train subfolder
 # Note: Might require some hyperparam tuning
 qsub first_run_all_gpus.pbs